brooklynrail/brooklynrail-platform/content/events/2020/07/per-sister-incarcerated-women-of-louisiana.md

 ---
-title: "Per(sister): Incarcerated Women of Louisiana"
+title: "Per(Sister): Incarcerated Women of Louisiana"
-summary: Artists Rontherin Ratliff, Syrita Steib, Chandra, Keith, and Dolfinette Martin with Andrea Andersson and Monica Ramirez-Montagut
+summary: 'Rontherin Ratliff, Syrita Steib, Chandra McCormick, Keith Calhoun, and Dolfinette Martin will discuss the current exhibition at the Ford Foundation "Per(Sister): Incarcerated Women of Louisiana" with Andrea Andersson and Monica Ramirez-Montagut'
 people:
   - person: rontherin-ratliff
     event_bio: Rontherin Ratliff is a mixed media sculptor whose work focuses on